 It is important to note that the American Institute for Cancer Research does not support claims around cancer and the alkaline diet.
 They have stated that the acidic or alkaline nature of the food one consumes is not important when it comes to the human body’s chemistry and lowering our risk for cancer and other chronic conditions.
 Instead, a largely plant-based diet with a focus on consuming lots of fruits, vegetables, and grains is more important.

 Which Foods are Recommended on the Alkaline Diet?

 The alkaline diet is designed around the pH levels of specific foods.
 Like many other diets, there are slightly differing versions of the diet, and each version may allow for slightly different foods.
 If you are following an alkaline diet, you will want to consume primary alkaline foods, a limited number of neutral foods, and try to avoid acid foods altogether.
 So, what foods fall into each food group?
 Below is a brief list of some foods and their categories.

-Acid foods: Meat, poultry, fish, shellfish, dairy, eggs, grains, alcohol, peanuts, walnuts, processed foods, soda, and coffee.
+Acid foods: Meat, poultry, fish, shellfish, dairy, eggs, grains, alcohol, peanuts, walnuts, processed foods, soda, coffee

 The alkaline diet may be beneficial for individuals with kidney disease as it is low in protein and could raise the pH of the urine.
 These two elements combined may slow the course of the kidney disease,